Bitcoin Script Engineering part II

 As you might have guessed, optimized production software wasn’t the goal of this project, yet even without any optimizations, even the biggest transactions don’t exceed a few cents of cost.

-Miners fees per byte are expected to go down as Bitcoin becomes broadly used.
+Miners fees per byte should go down if Bitcoin becomes broadly used as originally intended.

 Even if its price rises significantly in the future, I would not expect prices for these kinds of contracts to go higher than this range.